microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/examples/v1.0-beta/Invoke-MgAnswerCommunicationCall.md

 	}
 	ParticipantCapacity = 200
 }
-Invoke-MgAnswerCommunicationCall -CallId $callId -BodyParameter $params
+Invoke-MgBetaAnswerCommunicationCall -CallId $callId -BodyParameter $params
 ```
-This example shows how to use the Invoke-MgAnswerCommunicationCall Cmdlet.
+This example shows how to use the Invoke-MgBetaAnswerCommunicationCall Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).